ONBOARD CARD 01 — Start to Block Island

 - Wind angle 20° different from forecast at start: reassess lane immediately

-- One side of the fleet clearly has 3+ kts more pressure at the start: don't ignore it
+- One side of the fleet has 3+ kts more pressure: don't ignore it

-- Front timing is earlier than forecast: accelerate departure tactics
+- Front timing earlier than forecast: accelerate departure tactics

 - TSS violation risk: STOP and resolve before racing further